 We will liaise with your child’s school and any other professionals involved in their care.

 We will observe your child in a education setting (please be aware this may not occur with every child).

 4. Assessments and Questionnaires

 We will complete an Autism Diagnostic Observation Schedule (ADOS).
 This is a play based observation assessment completed with the child.

 Finally we may complete standardised questionnaires and psychometric assessments with your child.
 These tests may include a cognitive assessment and tests to explore various facets of attention.

 5. Multi-disciplinary Team Discussion

-Once the assessment process is complete all the information is carefully considered by the multi-disciplinary team.
-This team may include a clinical psychologist, an assistant psychologist, a nurse and/or a specialist CAMHS practitioner or a psychiatrist.
+Once the assessment process is complete all the information is carefully considered by the North Lincolnshire Neurodiversity Team.
+This team include Clinical Psychologists, CAMHS Practitioners, Educational Psychologists and Colleagues from the Autism Spectrum Education Team and the Behaviour Support Service.
 The team will develop an understanding of your child’s strengths and difficulties, which may or may not include a neurodevelopmental diagnosis..

 6. How we Feedback?